Menu

 34 16 51 15

-NOTE: Regardless of what the stickers on the ski boot or ski boot box say, ski boots are only available in full size increments.
-This means that a size 28 and 28.5 ski boot are the exact same liner and shell.
+NOTE: Regardless of what the stickers on the ski boot or ski boot box say, ski boots are only available in full-size increments.
+This means that a size 28 and 28.5 ski boot have the same liner and shell.
 Manufacturers may include a "size adjuster" shim that can be placed between the shell of the boot and the liner to reduce the overall volume, but this is not always the case.
-Some kids boots also have adjusters on the outer shell to shorten or length the shell of the boot (an awesome feature for growing kids!).
-The above chart is a good starting point to determine your size, but remember that all manufacturers and boot models vary and each has its own fit profile.
-If you have the ability to try a boot on in-person before buying, please consider doing that!
+Some kids' boots also have adjusters on the outer shell to shorten or length the shell of the boot (an awesome feature for growing kids!).
+The above chart is a good starting point to determine your size, but remember that all manufacturers and boot models vary and each has its fit profile.
+If you can try a boot on in person before buying, please consider doing that!

 What is Mondopoint Sizing?
 And why are ski boots sized this way?

 Developed by ski boot manufacturers to create a universal sizing system, Mondopoint (aka Mondo) is simply the length of your foot in centimeters.
-The above chart is a conversion for Mondopoint in a comfort fit, but if your an expert skier looking for greater control with a ski boot that fits more snuggly, we recommend sizing down one full mondopoint size (i.e. if you wear a men's size 9 US shoe but want a performance fit ski boot, look for a 26 or 26.5 ski boot).
+The above chart is a conversion for Mondopoint in a comfortable fit, but if you're an expert skier looking for greater control with a ski boot that fits more snuggly, we recommend sizing down one full Mondopoint size (i.e. if you wear a men's size 9 US shoe but want a performance fit ski boot, look for a 26 or 26.5 ski boot).

 What about ski boot last (aka width)?